 Stage 0 (Carcinoma in Situ)

-beyond the muscle layer to the connective tissue around the muscle and to nearby lymph nodes; or
+beyond the muscle layer to the connective tissue around the muscle; or

-In stage III, cancer has spread to a main blood vessel in the liver or to nearby organs and may have spread to nearby lymph nodes.
+In stage IVA, cancer has spread to a main blood vessel of the liver or to 2 or more nearby organs or areas other than the liver.
+Cancer may have spread to nearby lymph nodes.